What it’s like to evacuate from a wildfire

 “There’s nothing more catastrophic,” the fire captain said, than realizing you’re out of fuel as a fire closes in.
 He said that it’s a very common problem, and one that compounds upon itself, as traffic jams build with dead cars blocking the escape route.

-Especially in areas where wildfires are frequent, California drivers shouldn’t come home with their vehicle running on fumes, Shoots told FOX 5.
+Especially in areas where wildfires are frequent, California drivers shouldn’t come home with their vehicle running on fumes, Shoots said.

 Meeting at evacuation points